Port Washington Police District: Administration

 As of February 2024, the Port Washington Police District's Chief of Police is Robert Del Muro, and the police district's Board of Commissioners consists of Angela Lawlor Mullins, JB Meyer, and Sean McCarthy.

 Statistics

 As of 2021, the Port Washington Police District has 63 sworn police officers, 13 school crossing guards, three police dispatchers, one parking meter attendant, one school resource officer, and four civilian personnel – in addition to a traffic safety enforcement unit, narcotics unit, a juvenile aid bureau, a motorcycle unit, a bicycle unit, a detective division, and a community liaison; the department, as of 2021, employs a total of 87 people.

 Furthermore, as of 2021, the Port Washington Police District operates a fleet of 37 police vehicles – including two motorcycle units.

-Fatality
+Fallen officers

 Since its inception in 1921, the Port Washington Police District has had one fatality.
 Officer Elbert Stuyvesant died in the line of duty while trying to rescue a man at a Baxter Estates home on July 8, 1924.
 His death was caused by toxins emanating from the home's cesspool.